 Tyrell Road Millbrook NY 12545 845.677.8000innisfreegarden.org

-Merwin House & Gardens William and Elizabeth Doane purchased this handsome house in 1875 as their summer retreat.
-They named it "Tranquility" as it overlooks a peaceful bend in the Housatonic River.
+Merwin House & Gardens William and Elizabeth Doane purchased this handsome house in 1875 as their summer retreat, named "Tranquility", overlooking a peaceful bend in the Housatonic.

 14 Main Street Stockbridge MA 01262 617.994.6662www.historicnewengland.org